facebook/react/docs/contributing/codebase-overview.md

 ### Colocated Tests

 We don't have a top-level directory for unit tests.
-Instead, we put them into a directories called `__tests__` relative to the files that they test.
+Instead, we put them into a directory called `__tests__` relative to the files that they test.

 For example, a test for [`setInnerHTML.js`](https://github.com/facebook/react/blob/87724bd87506325fcaf2648c70fc1f43411a87be/src/renderers/dom/client/utils/setInnerHTML.js) is located in [`__tests__/setInnerHTML-test.js`](https://github.com/facebook/react/blob/87724bd87506325fcaf2648c70fc1f43411a87be/src/renderers/dom/client/utils/__tests__/setInnerHTML-test.js) right next to it.

 ### Shared Code

-Even though Haste allows to import any module from anywhere in the repository, we follow a convention to avoid cyclic dependencies and other unpleasant surprises.
+Even though Haste allows us to import any module from anywhere in the repository, we follow a convention to avoid cyclic dependencies and other unpleasant surprises.
 By convention, a file may only import files in the same folder or in subfolders below.

-For example, files inside [`src/renderers/dom/client`](https://github.com/facebook/react/tree/master/src/renderers/dom/client) may import other files in the same folder or below.
+For example, files inside [`src/renderers/dom/client`](https://github.com/facebook/react/tree/master/src/renderers/dom/client) may import other files in the same folder or any folder below.

 However they can't import modules from [`src/renderers/dom/server`](https://github.com/facebook/react/tree/master/src/renderers/dom/server) because it is not a child directory of [`src/renderers/dom/client`](https://github.com/facebook/react/tree/master/src/renderers/dom/client).

 There is an exception to this rule.
 Sometimes we *do* need to share functionality between two groups of modules.
-In this case we hoist it up to a folder called `shared` inside their closest common ancestor folder.
+In this case we hoist the shared module up to a folder called `shared` inside the closest common ancestor folder of the modules that need to rely on it.

 For example, code shared between [`src/renderers/dom/client`](https://github.com/facebook/react/tree/master/src/renderers/dom/client) and [`src/renderers/dom/server`](https://github.com/facebook/react/tree/master/src/renderers/dom/server) lives in [`src/renderers/dom/shared`](https://github.com/facebook/react/tree/master/src/renderers/dom/shared).